Last Updated on December 12, 2021 by Chris and Lindsay

 As the halibut fishing capital of the world, you can expect plenty of opportunities to charter a boat for the day.
 But don’t expect to spend the day fishing without putting a dent in your wallet.

-Halibut charters start around $200 for half day trips and get much more pricey from there.
+Halibut fishing charters start around $200 for half day trips and get much more pricey from there.
 However, you are almost certain to catch your prized halibut on one of these charters.

 You can have the fish processed at the dock and even shipped back to the Lower 48.

-However if you, like us, don’t have that kind of money set aside in your budget for a fishing trip, you can always pick up a freshly caught filet at any of the many restaurants in the spit.
+However if you, like us, don’t have that kind of money set aside in your budget for a fishing trip, you can always pick up a freshly caught filet at any of the many restaurants on the spit.